vespakoen/docs/validation.md

 		'in'      => 'The :attribute must be one of the following types: :values', );

 So, what if you need to specify a custom required message, but only for the email attribute?
-No problem.
 Just specify the message using an **attribute_rule** naming convention:

 #### Specifying a custom error message for a given attribute: